MisterTJB/Yesterday-And-Today/README.md

 ![Accepting or rejecting an image](/Images/accept_reject.PNG)

-The user transitions to their library whenever they save a captured image, or when they press the library button (the frame with a heart).
+The user transitions to their library whenever they save a captured image, or when they press the library button (the frame with a heart, which appears whenever they are not required to evaluate a captured image).
 The library view displays a grid of 'past and present' photos that the user can scroll through, ordered from most recent to least recent.

 ![The library view](/Images/library.PNG)